nvarsh/goodside-react-native-interview/README.md

 Try `yarn ios` or `npm run ios` first, if that doesn't work, run `npm start`, and then build & run the app through Xcode.

+## Submission

+Once you finish the steps, PR into this repo and email me `nikunj.varshney@rbc.com` letting me know that you have completed your PR.

 ## Welcome to the Goodside React Native Interview!

 Duration: 1-2 hours max